yetamine/net.yetamine.osgi.launcher/README.md

 ## Introduction

-Launching a framework instance is an easy task actually and it can be done in a few steps:

-1. Find the `FrameworkFactory` using the `ServiceLoader` as defined in the OSGi specification.
-2. Make the `Framework` instance using the `FrameworkFactory::newFramework` method.
-3. Invoke `Framework::init` to initialize the framework instance.
-4. Invoke `Framework::start` to actually launch the framework instance.

-However, the launched framework instance contains just the system bundle, which does nothing alone.
+Launching a framework instance is not a difficult task, thanks to the specification-defined support for framework launching and embedding, but it still requires a non-trivial effort, especially when taking into account that launching the framework instance must include deploying at least the initial set of bundles.

+A launcher therefore must:

+* Prepare the framework deployment area and configure the environment if necessary.
-The framework launcher must therefore take care of populating the framework instance with the application bundles, or it must take care at least of deploying the initial bundle set that could take the bootstrapping over and populate the framework with remaining bundles.
+* Deploy application bundles, or at least an initial bundle set that takes the bootstrapping process over and deploys the application bundles later.

-Populating the framework instance with bundles is a tedious task.
+* Start the framework instance.
+* Take care of a graceful shutdown of the framework instance (at least the usual system signals should be handled, some launchers provide even the possibility of remote triggers).

+YOFL performs all these tasks according to the instructions given by the command line arguments and configuration files, which are specified in the arguments.

+## Why to use YOFL?

+As noted above, a framework launcher must take care of quite a lot of tasks.
-Framework vendors therefore often supply a launcher together with their framework implementations, so that the user could just let the launcher install the bundles.
+Framework vendors therefore often supply own launchers together with their framework implementations, so that the framework user does not have to deal with all those tasks.
 However, the vendor-specific launchers differ, which brings a couple of points to consider:

 * Vendor-specific launchers are usually specific for a particular framework implementation and therefore details like the bootstrap configuration can make changing the framework implementation more difficult.
 * Some launchers may be more suitable for specific use cases than others and having more options could help to choose a better suited launcher for a particular use case.

-## Overview

 Let's have a look which YOFL's features might be interesting.